tnnamdi/cloud-iam-siem-project/notes/interview-points.md

 In this project:
 - MFA is enabled for user accounts
 - This helps prevent unauthorized access even if credentials are compromised

+- ## Conditional Access Limitation (Project Context)

+Conditional Access requires Azure AD Premium licensing.

+In this project:
+- Conditional Access was not implemented due to licensing limitations
+- However, the design assumes that Conditional Access policies would:
+  - Require MFA for risky logins
+  - Restrict access based on location or device

+This demonstrates understanding of real-world IAM architecture despite lab constraints.